Introduction

 If no configuration is provided, the default is a max of 10 pages.
 This can be

-overriden with --to-page
+overridden with --to-page

 where it will fetch up to the specified page or a